 Adolescents and young adults (AYAs) who have cancer typically fare worse than either pediatric patients or adult patients during and after cancer treatment.
-They also have inferior psychosocial outcomes, meaning they are more likely to have anxiety and depression, and are less likely to go to college, get married, have jobs or meet other societal milestones.
+They also have inferior psychosocial outcomes, meaning they are more likely have anxiety and depression, and less likely to go to college, hold a job or meet other societal milestones.

 - Stress management

 - Goal setting